Hawaiian Macaroni Salad: A Sweet, Creamy Classic That’s Perfect for Any Occasion

 Preparation Steps

-- Cook macaroni according to package directions.
-Drain and rinse with cold water.
+- Cook the elbow macaroni according to package directions until al dente.
+Drain well and rinse under cold water to cool completely.

-- Cover and refrigerate for at least 30 minutes before serving to allow flavors to meld.
+- Cover the salad and refrigerate for at least 1 hour before serving to allow flavors to meld.